 Also known as Mt.
 Asog, Mt.
 Iriga is an active volcano about a kilometer away from Lake Buhi.
 It’s already a wonderful sight to behold from afar, and up close, Mt.
 Iriga proves to be more than just for the eyes.
 Although it is labeled as an active volcano, the last time it erupted was in 1642, and it has not had any visible volcanic activity since then.
 This is why its crater is covered with thick layers of trees and vegetation, and hiking along the trail will give you an amazing view of it.

 3. Mt.
 Isarog National Park

 This inactive volcano was declared a national park in 1938 by the national government and is the highest rainforest-mountain in Southern Luzon.
 The way up the summit is not your ordinary ten to a twenty-minute afternoon hike.
 The way up can take hours, and all hikers are prohibited from hiking up and down within the same day to avoid accidents on the way down.
 On the way, you will see various types of birds, insects, a few fauna, and lots and lots of grass.
 Previous hikers do leave trails because it is a protected area, so you will have to make your own!

 4. Malabsay Falls

 If you’re intimidated by the trek that Mt.
-Isarog poses, Malabsay Falls, which is just a fairly short hike from the entrance of Mt.
-Isarog National Park, is a great alternate route.
-The waters of Malabsay can get very cold because the water comes directly from the peak of the inactive volcano, so be sure to be prepared with the temperature.
+Isarog poses, Malabsay Falls, which is just a fairly short hike from Mt.
+Isarog National Park’s entrance, is a great alternate route.
+The waters of Malabsay can get very cold because the water comes directly from the inactive volcano’s peak, so be sure to be prepared with the temperature.
 Note that you need to pay a small fee (Php 20 to 50) before entering.
 This also applies to Mt.
 Isarog.